spacetelescope/ullyses/README.md

 custom hot pixel identification and flagging, defringing for G750L observations, and customized spectral extraction parameters for T Tauri stars and their companions.

-To create a custom-calibrated STIS spectra, you must supply a configuration YAML file.
+To create a custom-calibrated STIS spectra, you must supply a configuration YAML file which lists the specific calibration parameters.
 The ULLYSES team has already examined each T Tauri star and recorded the optimal custom calibration parameters in YAML files stored in the [ullyses-utils](https://github.com/spacetelescope/ullyses-utils/tree/main/utils/data/stis_configs)